Placement costs and finance

 You can check how much your course fees will be using our tuition fee search.

-Will I have to pay council tax whilst on a placement?
+Will I have to pay council tax while on a placement?

-You must ensure that you provide the local authority with your Exemption Certificate.
-You can download a Council Tax Exemption certificate from MyUWE.
+You must provide the local authority with your exemption certificate so you don't have to pay.
+You can download a council tax exemption certificate from MYUWE (login required).

 Will I pay tax on the money I earn?